seandstewart/bardly/pending/romances/pericles/11-player.md

 *Exeunt*

-# ACT V
+## ACT V

 ### PROLOGUE

 *Enter GOWER*

 **GOWER**
-Marina thus the brothel'scapes, and chances
+Marina thus the brothel 'scapes, and chances
 Into an honest house, our story says.
 She sings like one immortal, and she dances
 As goddess-like to her admired lays;